-EMPOWERING THE YOUTH OF TODAY TO PROTECT THE PLANET OF TOMORROW
+EMPOWERING THE YOUTH OF TODAY FOR THE CHALLENGES OF TOMORROW

 A state-of-the-art future leadership after-school program for high-performing students